sal55/langs/Compilertest2.md

 **Optimisation** Optimisation is usually off except in where it made an appreciable difference, and was felt it actually did something. gcc-O3 took the same time as gcc-O3, suggesting it hadn't bothered.

+**Host** All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
+Number of cores available was 2 (doubt it any used than one).
+Not the must up-to-date hardware, but all compilers ran on the same machine.

 ### My Compilers

 These are BB (M language) and MS (MS language).
 The latter is a new embedded scripting language.